GiancarloCroce/DCA_SARS-CoV-2/docs/index.md

 Paper: [papername](link_to_paper).

-Run the Jupyter-notebook ```dca_sarscov2.ipynb``` on Google Colab at [this link](https://colab.research.google.com/github/GiancarloCroce/DCA_SARS-CoV-2/blob/main/dca_sarscov2.ipynb)  to reproduce key results from the paper and guide data analysis.
+Run the Jupyter-notebook ```dca_sarscov2.ipynb``` on Google Colab at [this link](https://colab.research.google.com/github/GiancarloCroce/DCA_SARS-CoV-2/blob/main/dca_sarscov2.ipynb) to reproduce key results from the paper and guide the data analysis.
+Colab allows you to execute the Python code through your browser (no need to clone the GitHub repository on your local machine).

 ![](pipeline2.png)